Spu7Nix/spwn_docs/scriptassistedbuilding/1object_values.md

 # Object/Trigger Values

 To place an object programmatically, it's practical to have some datatype to represent the object itself.
-In SPWN, there are 2 datatypes that represent Geometry Dash objects: *object*s and *trigger*s.
+In SPWN, 2 datatypes represent Geometry Dash objects: *object*s and *trigger*s.
 Both look pretty similar: either of the keywords `obj` and `trigger`, followed by a structure that looks pretty similar to the _dictionary_ type you might already know.
 Let's take a look at a typical _object_ value:

 ```spwn
 obj {